Shen-Kev/Petri-Dish-Gantry/README.md

 ### Verifying axis signs

-The camera looks **up** at the workspace, which produces a mirror image compared to a top-down view.
-It's easy to end up with one axis inverted. **Always verify before trusting the calibration:**

 1. Place a marker at the center of the workspace.
 2. With the gantry powered and the Pi-Arduino link wired, send a known command:
    ```bash